 Philippines and China say ships collided at new South China Sea flashpoint

-Each blame the other for the early morning incident at Sabina Shoal in the Spratly Islands.
+They blame each other for the early morning incident at Sabina Shoal in the Spratly Islands.

 Ships from China and the Philippines have collided during a confrontation in the disputed South China Sea, with each blaming the other for the incident.